EMI Share Options: Explore an EMI Share Option for Your Employees

 They’re popular with high-growth and high-risk companies, like tech start-ups, as a way to attract, reward and retain hard working staff right through to an exit (such as the company being sold).

 Both the company and the employee must meet certain conditions to qualify for the scheme, or the tax benefits might not be realised.
-These criteria mean EMI schemes are HMRC tax advantaged share option schemes, as they need to meet specific requirements set out in tax legislation to enjoy the tax treatment.
+EMI schemes are HMRC tax advantaged share option schemes, as they need to meet specific requirements set out in tax legislation to enjoy the tax advantages.

-We can handle everything from checking whether your company and employees qualify, share valuations (and agreeing them with HMRC), to designing and drafting share scheme rules and award agreements, as well as registering the plans with, and notifying options to, HMRC.
+We can handle everything from checking whether your company and employees qualify and valuing your shares (and agreeing the value with HMRC), to designing and drafting share scheme rules and award agreements, as well as registering the plans with, and notifying options to, HMRC.

-The Enterprise Management Incentive scheme (EMI) is designed to allow you to provide a share option scheme for your employees, with great tax advantages.
+Enterprise Management Incentive (EMI) share options are designed to allow you to provide share options to your employees, with great tax advantages.

-A share option plan gives your company’s employees the right to acquire shares in your company at a future date, but at a price that is fixed now.
+A share option gives an employee the right to acquire a number of shares in your company at a future date, but at a price that is fixed now.
 They’re intended to help you recruit and retain valued employees and reward them for investing their time and skills in helping to grow your business.

 An option scheme can be a valuable investment for your employees.
 If the value of the shares increases over time after the grant of the options, employees may make significant gains.

 Provided certain conditions are met, a company can set up an EMI scheme to grant share options worth up to £250k to each employee/director – without paying income tax or national insurance on exercise of the options, subject to an overall maximum of £3M worth of shares under options at any time.